RidaNaz/TypeScript/17_Q-A/README.md

 - This compilation step typically happens before the program is run, producing an executable file that can be distributed and run independently of the source code.

 ## Modern JavaScript Engines
 Modern JavaScript engines, such as Google V8 (used in Chrome and Node.js), SpiderMonkey (used in Firefox), and JavaScriptCore (used in Safari), use a hybrid approach involving both *interpretation* and *just-in-time (JIT) compilation*.
-Here’s how it works:

 # 4. Interpreter vs Compiler
 ## Interpreter